centreon/centreon-documentation/fr/graph-views/procedures.md

 1)  The above host templates are the three main templates required for monitoring your Centreon MAP server.

-2)  The MySQL template is useful only if there is a MySQL server on your Centreon MAP server (for Centreon MAP database).
+2)  The MariaDB template is useful only if there is a MariaDB server on your Centreon MAP server (for Centreon MAP database).

 3)  Enter the Jolokia URL as follows: